cloudfoundry/diego-windows-release/docs/INSTALL.md

 ### Option 1: Using the [Install Script Generator](https://github.com/cloudfoundry-incubator/greenhouse-install-script-generator)

-1. Download the `generate.exe` from the same release.
-Run it with the following argument template:
+1. Download the `generate.exe` from the same release. **Note** that if you are using Internet Explorer to download the file it will currently remove the `.exe` extension from the file, so you will have to rename it to have the extension.
+2. Run it with the following argument template:

 ```
 generate.exe -outputDir=[the directory where the script will output its files]